asyncapi/community/docs/style-guide/inclusive-language.md

 # Inclusive Language

-While writing documentation we are indirectly reaching out to thousands of people all around the globe.
+While writing documentation we are directly speaking to thousands of people all around the globe.
 Thus, we must ensure that our diverse audience can connect with our information.

 ## 1. Culturally inclusive language